AlmaLinux/mirrors/ci/README.md

        accept only local connections if you set value of `deploy_environment` to `Production`.
        Otherwise, the container will accept remote connections.
     7. Set value of option `test_ip_address` to test IP.
 This options is work only for non-production layout.
+    8. Set value of options `uwsgi_address` and `uwsgi_port`.
+Those are used for starting uwsgi service inside a container.
 6. Go to project directory `ci/ansible`
 6. Run command `ansible-playbook -vv -i inventory/dev -u
    <username> --become main.yml`, there is `<username>` is name of a user from a remote server which has sudo rights